kconger/android-serial-gps-driver/README.md

 Default baud rate is 9600, to adjust add a property "ro.kernel.android.gpsttybaud" and set it equal to the needed rate.
 (4800-115200) ie. ro.kernel.android.gpsttybaud=9600

+To add power management for your target product, `cp power-stubs.c power-$(TARGET_PRODUCT).c` and fill in the stubs.

 Notes:
 * If using a USB device make sure you have the necessary kernel modules loaded or built in to the kernel.
 * Make sure the permissions on your device file are correct